-The Marshall Protocol (MP) is based on the Marshall PathogenesisA description for how chronic inflammatory diseases originate and develop., which posits that chronic diseases (termed Th1 illnesses), are the result of infection by an intraphagocytic, metagenomic microbiota of chronic bacterial forms that are often referred to as the Th1 pathogens.
+The Marshall Protocol (MP) is based on the Marshall Pathogenesis, which posits that chronic diseases (termed Th1 illnesses), are the result of infection by an intraphagocytic, metagenomic microbiota of chronic microbial forms that we often refer to as the Th1 pathogens.

 When patients on the MP kill bacterial pathogens they experience a reaction called immunopathology.
 Immunopathology is an increase in one's present symptoms of Th1 inflammation, or a return of previous Th1 inflammatory symptoms, that is caused largely by cytokines generated by the immune response and endotoxins released from dying bacteria.
-Occasionally, immunopathology will consist of a new symptom or abnormal lab value (e.g., elevated creatinine, elevated liver enzymes, low white blood count, etc.) due to the occurrence of subclinical bacterial inflammation that has been revealed by Olmesartan's activation of the immune system.
-Immunopathology is a necessary part of recovery.
-The amount of immunopathology a patient experiences on the Marshall Protocol (MP) is correlated with disease severity and bacterial load.
+Occasionally, immunopathology will result in a new symptom or abnormal laboratory value (e.g., elevated creatinine, elevated liver enzymes, low white blood count, etc.).
+The occurrence of subclinical bacterial inflammation is due to olmesartan's activation of the immune system.
+Immunopathology appears to be a necessary part of recovery.
+The amount of immunopathology a patient experiences on the Marshall Protocol (MP) tends to correlate with disease severity and bacterial load.
 Patients who are less sick will have comparatively less-strong immunopathology.

 Immunopathology is sometimes used synonymously with the “Jarisch-Herxheimer reaction” or “herx.”

 Many MP patients who have experienced prolonged periods of immunopathology have reached stages of significant improvement or remission.
-This serves to validate the conclusion that immunopathology is a necessary result of chronic bacterial death, and a precursor to disease reversal.
+This supports the conclusion that immunopathology is a necessary result of chronic bacterial death, and a precursor to disease reversal.
 The MP is not unique in this regard.
-A number of other diseases and/or therapies generate immunopathological or immunopathological-like reactions.1 2 3
+A number of other diseases and/or therapies generate immunopathological or immunopathological-like reactions.1) 2) 3)

 Lab work and patient reports can be used to track clinical signs of immunopathology.